 The main impetus at Abergavenny to address promotion of arts and culture is to focus on the atmospheric outdoor space within the castle walls.
 The grounds are already used for outdoor theatre, food festival, some music events as well as re-enactments.
+In 2018 we hosted events for the first Abergavenny Arts Festival, this included a sculpture exhibition within the castle grounds.
 Increasing this use also increases the possibilities of bad weather affecting the events and their financial viability.